Paramethia/GoW-mini-game/README.md

 A whole newly designed attack function for Kratos and every enemy.
 The way it was meant to be.

-- You can now move Kratos (as an image for now) in battle and the canvas re-draws the image according to your position and what you are doing.
+- You can now move Kratos (as an image for now) in battle and the canvas re-draws the image according to your position and what you are doing
-	Same with the enemies but it's limited for them due to lack of resources for them.
+	Same with the enemies but it's limited for them due to lack of resources for them
-- Kratos and enemies get a red highlight and a little hop as an attack indicator.
+- Kratos and enemies get a red highlight and a little hop as an attack indicator
-- Enemy follows kratos once he gets close to them.
+- Enemy follows kratos once he gets close to them
 - Controls for Kratos added to settings

 **Development improvement**